 - Custom audience: You can treat targets as real contacts.
 Enter email addresses of people who have visited your site and more.

 - Geographic targeting: Precludes or includes people based on geographic location.
-You may even select people travelling to the location, people living there or people who were just there.
+You may even select people traveling to the location, people living there or people who were just there.

 - Age, gender, language targeting: Do not target irrelevant groups like people who do not speak the ad’s language.